A Short Story by:

 But I didn’t want to give up.
 “You could invite me inside.”

 “With great pleasure.
-But it’s very late now,” she looked at her watch, and I could tell that she was
+But it’s very late now,” she looked at

 getting mad.